slowernews/wisdom-tldr/README.md

 ===
 ###On mastery

-First learn the rules, then break them.<br>
+First learn the rules.
+Then break them.<br>
 You achieve mastery with a mix of [practice](#on-learning-by-practice) and [theory](#on-learning-by-theory).

 > *'Masters are able to ask the kinds of simple questions that most people pass over.'*